Ryder Cup: Team Europe finds form in final outing before Rome | 'It's awesome,' says Rory McIlroy

 On Sunday at Wentworth seven Team Europe representatives placed in the top 10, with Tyrrell Hatton edged out of the top spot by Ryan Fox to finish tied in second.

-"I take some confidence from that," he said, looking forward to the "very special" weeks to come.
+"I take some confidence from that," Hatton said, looking forward to the "very special" weeks to come.

 - Stream the DP World Tour, Ryder Cup and more with NOW